 The Company established China Comservice Supply Chain Management Company Ltd. in July 2015.
-The registered capital is RMB50 million.
-The Company has paid initial contribution of RMB10 million on 24 August 2015.
+The initial registered capital was RMB50 million.
+The Company paid the capital contribution of RMB10 million and RMB40 million respectively on 24 August 2015 and 30 March 2017.
+In December 2017, the registered capital of China Comservice Supply Chain Management Company Ltd was increased to RMB108.41 million.

-The company established Inner Mongolia Autonomous Region Communications Services Company Limited in January 2016.
+The Company established Inner Mongolia Autonomous Region Communications Services Company Limited in January 2016.
 The registered capital is RMB10 million.
-The Company paid the initial capital contribution of RMB5 million on 24 March 2016, the other registered capital will transfer from its capital reserve.
+The Company paid the initial capital contribution of RMB5 million on 24 March 2016.